mendesbarreto/gRPC-go-server-to-node-client/golang-server/README.md

 # Golang gRPC server

-This is a simple golan project using gRPC tech.
+This is a simple golang server using gRPC.

 ## Deps Instalation